Middletown, New York: Early history

-Growth of Middletown
+Growth

 Middletown grew through the 19th century, stimulated by construction of the Erie Railroad and the New York, Ontario and Western Railway (among others).
 The city was industrialized, developing factories for various industries, such as shoes, lawnmower blades, and furniture.
 These did well through the World War II era.

 The Webb Horton mansion and adjoining 18 acres were donated to establish Orange County Community College in 1950.

 Due to industrial restructuring, most of the old manufacturing businesses had closed by the 1960s.
 In 1968, Middletown annexed the adjacent Village of Amchir.
 In the 1970s, the economy of Middletown and surrounding communities suffered additional blows due to the closing of a large Ford Motor Company plant in Mahwah, New Jersey, and the downsizing of IBM operations in the area.

 Responding to higher housing costs in New York City, from the 1970s, New York City police officers, firefighters and other workers began to move to the area, as local housing offered better value.
 These commuters, who drove two hours each way, helped to bolster the economy of the area.
 After 1986, however, New York City required its municipal employees to reside in the city, and Middletown lost this source of residential development.
 The only railroad left in town is the Middletown and New Jersey Railway, a freight line.
 The population has continued to grow into the 21st century, while the economy has shifted largely to service and retail, with a regional medical center a major employer in the area.